inverno-io/inverno-mods/inverno-boot/README.md

 ## Reactor

-The module provides two `Reactor` implementations: one generic implementation which creates a regular Netty event loop group and a Vert.x core implementation which uses the event loops of a `Vertx` instance.
+The module provides two `Reactor` implementations: one generic implementation which creates a regular Netty event loop group and a [Vert.x][vertx] core implementation which uses the event loops of a `Vertx` instance.
 The Vert.x implementation is particularly suited when an Inverno application must integrate Vert.x services such as the PostgreSQL client.

 The module exposes one or the other as bean depending on the *boot* module configuration, parameter `reactor_prefer_vertx` must be set to true, and whether or not the Vert.x core module is present on the module path.

 ## Net service

-The module provides a base `NetService` implementation exposed as a bean for building network applications based on Netty.
+The module provides a base `NetService` implementation exposed as a bean for building network applications based on [Netty][netty].

 ## Media type service